amirhesam1995/public-transport-analysis/README.md

 # First run for Budapest
 ## installation
 1. Clone this repository.
-2. Go to `public-transport-analysis/osrm` and run the commands annotated in `docker-instructions.txt`
+2. Go to `public-transport-analysis/osrm` and run the commands annotated in `ducker.txt`

 ## Compute travel time distances and all the accessbility quantities
 1. run ```jupyter-notebook``` and open the public-transport-analysis notebook.